RS-Devotee/LMOD/README.md

 * The dataset application is very simple and requires only the following two steps:
 - [x] Please fill in this application form.
 - [x] Please send your completed application form to this E-mail address.
-When we receive the application, we will reply at the first time, thank you for your support!
+:star: When we receive your application, we will reply as soon as possible, thank you for your support!
 ## Introduction
 * The LMOD dataset is the first satellite video multi-object detection dataset with both **large-scale and multiclass labeling features**.
 LMOD consists of eight sequences from seven videos.
 - LOMD has a wide range of annotation, the smallest image width is **1500×1160**, and the largest image width is **4000×2000**.
 The large range of scenes can better simulate the effect of object detection methods used in real scenes, but at the same time, it brings more challenges for object detection.